 In Victoria, the three-in-one vaccine (reduced antigen), also known as the three-in-one dTpa vaccine, is free for:

 - young people at 12 to 13 years of age

 - pregnant women from 28 weeks gestation during every pregnancy

 - partners of women who are at least 28 weeks pregnant if the partner has not received a pertussis booster in the last ten years

-- children who are 10 to 19 years of age, for catch-up immunisation as part of the primary course
+- children who are 10 to 19 years of age, for catch-up immunisation

 In Australia, immunity to diphtheria, tetanus and whooping cough begins to decrease in people over the age of 50 years and they are recommended a booster dose of the combination vaccine to provide protection.
 A prescription is required from your doctor for this vaccine.